PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles

 \subsection{Constant Perception Latency Mitigation}

-In evaluating \textit{PLM-Net} under constant \textit{perception latency}, we focus on a latency of $0.2$ seconds, with similar trends observed for other constant latency values, as illustrated in Appendix \ref{apndx: constant-latency}.
-Fig.\ref{fig:plm-delta-200-steering1} provides a qualitative comparison of steering angles over time between \textit{BM} with and without latency and \textit{PLM-Net} with the same latency.
-In this figure, the blue line represents \textit{BM} driving without latency, the green line represents \textit{BM} driving with $0.2$ seconds latency, and the red line represents \textit{PLM-Net} driving with $0.2$ seconds latency.
-Additionally, Fig.\ref{fig:plm-delta-200-steering2} provides a visual representation of vehicle trajectories on the test track, colored based on steering angle, to further elucidate the comparative performance.
-Table \ref{tbl:PLM-delta-200-steering} quantifies steering angle errors, demonstrating \textit{PLM-Net}'s superior performance in reducing errors compared to \textit{BM} under identical latency conditions.
-Under a constant \textit{perception latency} of 0.2 seconds, the performance of the \textit{BM} significantly decreased.
-The Mean Absolute Error (MAE) between the \textit{BM} without latency and the \textit{BM} with latency is $0.1915$, indicating a substantial degradation in steering angle accuracy.
-However, when using \textit{PLM-Net}, the performance decline was mitigated, with the MAE reduced to $0.0726$.
-This represents a $62.1\%$ improvement in MAE compared to the \textit{BM} under the same latency condition.
-Additionally, the Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) were similarly improved with \textit{PLM-Net}, showing reductions of $82.5\%$ and $58.2\%$, respectively.
+In evaluating PLM-Net under constant perception latency, we focus on a latency of $0.2$ s, with similar trends observed for other constant latency values, as illustrated in Appendix~\ref{apndx: constant-latency}.
+Figure~\ref{fig:plm-delta-200-steering1} provides a qualitative comparison of steering angles over time between the BM with and without latency and PLM-Net with the same latency.
+In this figure, the blue line represents the BM driving without latency, the green line represents the BM driving with $0.2$ s latency, and the red line represents PLM-Net driving with $0.2$ s latency.
+Additionally, Figure~\ref{fig:plm-delta-200-steering2} provides a visual representation of vehicle trajectories on the test track, colored based on steering angle, to further elucidate the comparative performance.
+Table \ref{tbl:PLM-delta-200-steering} quantifies steering angle errors, demonstrating PLM-Net's superior performance in reducing errors compared to the BM under identical latency conditions.
+Under a constant perception latency of 0.2 s, the performance of the BM degraded substantially.